yongkanghe/aks-k10/README.md

 I just want to build an AKS Kubernetes Cluster to play with the various Data Management capabilities e.g. Backup/Restore, Disaster Recovery and Application Mobility.

-It is challenging to create it from Azure Cloud if you are not familiar to it.
+It is challenging to create AKS Cluster from Azure Cloud if you are not familiar to it.
 After the AKS Cluster is up running, we still need to install Kasten, create a sample database, create location profile, backup policies etc..
 The whole process is not that simple.

 ![image](https://blog.kasten.io/hs-fs/hubfs/Kasten_January2020/Images/microsoft-azure-with-kasten-k10-intro-blog.png?width=1226&name=microsoft-azure-with-kasten-k10-intro-blog.png)